jaytaylor/libchanner/README.md

 # libchanner

-This package makes it simple to plug into the power of [libchan](https://github.com/docker/libchan) by providing a set of API functions which perform the repetitive server and client setup.
+This package makes it simple to plug into the power of the [libchan](https://github.com/docker/libchan) RPC library.
+Elegant simplicity is achieved by providing a set of API functions which perform the repetitive server and client setup.

 The ability to stop the server at any time is also included out of the box thanks to [stoppableListener](https://github.com/jaytaylor/stoppableListener).